EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 ## Observations

+The claims made in [Why This Setup Matters](#why-this-setup-matters) are validated below with field data.
 All observations recorded on **April 24, 2026**, with both nodes running simultaneously.

 ---